Here is an easy diy drawer liner idea for you! Use this technique in any old drawer including vintage and antique dresser drawers!

 Remove enough pages from the book to cover the area.
 You can tear out the pages carefully or use the Exacto knife and a straight metal ruler.

 Pour a bit of the Mod Podge into the disposable container.
-I like to do this because the jar of Mod Podge can be a bit cumbersom.
+I like to do this because the jar of Mod Podge can be a bit cumbersome.
 The smaller container is just easier to manage. 🙂

 You can see that I started making progress before the camera came out!

 Spread the Mod Podge very thin.
-If the pages are made from thin paper, this this layer will help them not to wrinkle up too much.
+If the pages are made from thin paper, this thin layer will help them not to wrinkle up too much.
 Also, be sure to avoid going up the sides of the drawer with the Mod Podge.
 That can get sticky when laying down the pages 🙂 I am using a vintage Webster’s Dictionary and the pages are pretty thin.

 I like to hold onto the corner of the paper before I completely lay it down.
-This way, if I missed and areas with the Mod Podge, I can quickly paint some on.
+This way, if I missed areas with the Mod Podge, I can quickly paint some on.

 Use your thumb to smooth out any bubbles as you are laying down the paper.
 Once the paper makes contact with the Mod Podge be careful not to lift the page.
 Thin paper especially, will tear once it has the Mod Podge on it.

 Go slowly with this.
 Put on an audiobook or a good movie and take your time!

 The end of the handle of the chip brush is great for pressing down the corners of the pages.
 Use a light touch, that paper becomes fragile once it is dampened with the Mod Podge and can tear easily!